amitshekhariitbhu/android-interview-questions/README.md

 * **What are Lambdas in Kotlin** - [Learn from here](https://blog.mindorks.com/understanding-higher-order-functions-and-lambdas-in-kotlin)

 * **Tell about the Collections in Kotlin** - [Learn from here](https://www.youtube.com/watch?v=XeRt2ZZ-jkA)

+* **How does extension functions work internally in Kotlin** - [Learn from here](https://discuss.kotlinlang.org/t/how-do-extension-functions-work/609/4)

 ### Data Structures And Algorithms